tidymodels/extratests/tests/testthat/_snaps/survival-tune-bayes.md

+# Bayesian tuning survival models with integrated metric

+    Evaluation times are only required when dynmanic or integrated metrics are selected as the primary metric (and will be ignored).

 # Bayesian tuning survival models with dynamic metric

+    4 evaluation times were specified during tuning; the first (10) will be used.

+---

     No evaluation time was set; a value of 5 was used.

 # Bayesian tuning survival models with mixture of metric types

+    4 evaluation times were specified during tuning; the first (10) will be used.

+---

     No evaluation time was set; a value of 5 was used.